 - All time: This is the big one.
 If you want to delete all your browsing history and related data since you started using Edge, choose this option.

-Practical Tip: If you are not sure, start with a shorter time range like “Last 24 hours” or “Last 7 days.”
-You can always come back later and clear “All time” if you need to.
+Practical Tip: Uncertainty calls for starting with a shorter time range like "Last 24 hours" or "Last 7 days."
+Returning later to clear "All time" remains an option.

 Step 4Select What Data to Delete